GoogleCloudPlatform/community/tutorials/using-cloudbuild-with-webhooks/index.md

 ---
-title: Using webhooks to trigger a central Cloud Build pipeline from multiple Git repositories.
+title: Using webhooks to trigger a central Cloud Build pipeline from multiple Git repositories
 description: Learn how to trigger centrally managed Cloud Build pipeline with a webhook.
-author: gmogr, MrTrustor.
+author: gmogr,MrTrustor
-tags: cloudbuild, ci/cd, webhooks.
+tags: cloudbuild, ci/cd, webhooks
 date_published: 2021-07-07
 ---